Dominik1207/energy-paths-2050-Belgium/README.md

 # 🇧🇪 Belgium Energy Scenario – PATHS2050 (PREMISE)

 This repository contains a **user-defined prospective energy scenario for Belgium** implemented in the https://github.com/polca/premise framework.
 It is based on the Belgian **PATHS2050 energy transition scenarios** and enables their integration into prospective life cycle assessment (pLCA).

-## ⚡ PATHS2050 in a nutshell

 PATHS2050 is an energy system study developed by **EnergyVille**, based on the **TIMES-Be model**, which computes **cost-optimal pathways to a near carbon-neutral Belgium by 2050**.

 The scenarios:
 - are **not forecasts**, but exploratory pathways
 - enforce **net-zero emissions by 2050** (with small residual emissions)
 - differ in technology choices and resource availability

----

 ## 🔀 Scenarios